 I have written more than once about focusing on what you can control.
 This choice is important not only in sport, but in life itself.
-My dad always said life is what happens to you while you are busy making other plans, something also attributed to John Lennon.
-One of my favorite poems about change is by Robert Burns, who in 1785 penned “To a Mouse, on turning up her nest with a plough” (He also wrote the song we often sing on New Years Eve – Auld Lang Syne).
+My dad always said life is what happens to you while you are busy making other plans, a quote also attributed to other people.
+Robert Burns penned one of my favorite poems about change in 1785: "To a Mouse, on Turning up Her Nest with a Plough” (He also wrote the song we often sing on New Years Eve – Auld Lang Syne).
 These are the last two parts of his poem.

 But little Mouse, you are not alone,